Egypt's police state resurgent in Sinai tourist haven

-SHARM EL-SHEIKH, Egypt, Aug 26 (Reuters) - At a cafe in the Red Sea resort of Sharm el-Sheikh, Mohamed was lamenting to a foreign journalist how Egypt’s 2011 uprising had hurt his business because law and order had broken down.
+SHARM EL-SHEIKH, Egypt (Reuters) - At a cafe in the Red Sea resort of Sharm el-Sheikh, Mohamed was lamenting to a foreign journalist how Egypt’s 2011 uprising had hurt his business because law and order had broken down.

 The reporter never got to ask the tour guide whether he thought things would get better now the army is back in charge; before Mohamed had finished speaking, two plainclothes policemen detained the Reuters correspondent, ending their conversation.